 [Related: Nutrition For Bulking: 10 Tips For Intelligent Muscle Gain]

 NaturaLife Labs Organic Ashwagandha delivers a whopping 2,100 milligrams per three-capsule serving that is half is root powder and half is root extract.
 An important factor is that it discloses the number of withanolides, the active ingredient in ashwagandha.
 The capsule is vegetarian and free of sugar, soy, gluten, milk, egg, and peanuts.
 It is made in the USA and third-party tested for purity.

 This ashwagandha ticks all the boxes: a huge serving of 2,100 milligrams, made with organic ingredients, transparent labeling, and third party tested to ensure label accuracy.

-- I love that NaturaLife’s ashwagandha is third party tested to ensure label accuracy.
+- Those who value third-party tested to ensure label accuracy.